-To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and representations that no other reports were required, during and with respect to the fiscal year ended December 31, 2016, all reporting persons timely complied with all filing requirements applicable to them.
+To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and representations that no other reports were required, during and with respect to the fiscal year ended December 31, 2017, all reporting persons timely complied with all filing requirements applicable to them with the exception of a sale of shares by Mr. Podell on February 16, 2017, which was reported on March 17, 2017.